Benko11/Generator/README.md

 Full documentation is in the change of development.
 Until then, here's some preliminary info.

 ## Usage
-To work with this library, all you need to do is write this code:
+To work with this library, all you need to do is write this code (after downloading it, of course):

 ``
 $obj = new RandomString();